NewsPress Freedom

 (Photo: HoPR)

-Addis Abeba– A coalition of 14 civil society organizations expressed concern over the proposed amendment to Ethiopia’s Mass Media Proclamation, warning that it would place “the media regulatory body under the influence of the executive,” and describing the draft’s submission process as lacking “transparency and inclusiveness.”
+Addis Abeba– A coalition of 14 media association and civil society organizations expressed concern over the proposed amendment to Ethiopia’s Mass Media Proclamation, warning that it would place “the media regulatory body under the influence of the executive,” and describing the draft’s submission process as lacking “transparency and inclusiveness.”

 The draft amendment set to amend Ethiopia’s Media Proclamation No. 1238-2021 is currently under review by the Standing Committee on Democracy Affairs, having been referred by the House of Peoples’ Representatives on October 29, 2024.

-In a statement released on 12 November, the groups, including the Ethiopian Human Rights Council (EHRCO) and Center for Advancement of Rights and Democracy (CARD), argue that the draft amendments were submitted to parliament “without an independent study” and “adequate stakeholder discussions.”
+In a joint statement released on 12 November, the groups, including the Ethiopian Mass Media Professionals Association (EMMA), Ethiopian Media Women Association (EMWA), Ethiopian Human Rights Council (EHRCO) and Center for Advancement of Rights and Democracy (CARD), warned that the draft amendments were submitted to parliament “without an independent study” and “adequate stakeholder discussions.”

 Among the key changes flagged by the organizations is the removal of Article 8(2), which previously mandated the House of Peoples’ Representatives to appoint the Director General of Ethiopia’s Media Authority.
 Under the proposed amendment, this power would shift to the Prime Minister’s office.